Aristotle's Guide to Politics

 So, the well-to-do tend to receive less benefits from a Democratic Government than their poor and middle-class counterparts despite paying more in taxes.

-Aristotle pointed out that this is an injustice; Law and Constitutions ought to serve the common good for a single class or person.
+Aristotle pointed out that this is an injustice; Law and Constitutions ought to serve the common good not for a single class or person.

 Defense of Slavery